Eponymythology of named cardiac murmurs. Related eponyms, the person behind their origin, their relevance today, and modern terminology.

 Non-traumatic abdominal ecchymosis of the abdominal wall and flanks (Grey Turner, Cullen and Stabler); scrotum (Bryant) and upper thigh (Fox) as clues to potentially serious causes of abdominal pathology.

-Eponymythology of Second-degree Atrioventricular block including Luciani, Galabin, Wenckebach, Hay and Mobitz
+Eponymythology of Second-degree Atrioventricular (AV) block including Luciani, Galabin, Wenckebach, Hay and Mobitz

 Artists and anatomy through history.
 Was Leonardo Da Vinci the first Anatomist?